good-idea/sane-shopify/README.md

 Add the Product and Collection documents to your schema:

-- Import the `sanityObjects` array
+- Import the `saneShopifyObjects` array
 - Import `createProductDocument` and `createCollectionDocument` from `@sane-shopify/sanity-plugin`.
 Use these to create the bare document types.
 (See more on these functions below)
-- Add all of the above to your schema. `sanityObjects` is required.
+- Add all of the above to your schema. `saneShopifyObjects` is required.

 ```js
 import { createProductDocument, createCollectionDocument, saneShopifyObjects } from '@sane-shopify/sanity-plugin'